davedelong/time/Documentation/2-Usage/4-Adjusting.md

-# Adjusting Values
+# Adjusting TimePeriods

-"Adjusting" is the process of mutating a `Value` to form a new value.
+"Adjusting" is the process of mutating a `TimePeriod` to form a new value.
 Simple adjustments would be things like:

 ```swift
 let today: Absolute<Day> = ...